Horst Freiherr Treusch von Buttlar-Brandenfels

-Horst Freiherr Treusch von Buttlar-Brandenfels (2 September 1900 – 8 January 1990) was a German general during World War II, commonly referred to as Treusch, but also as Buttlar-Brandenfels.
+Friedrich Wilhelm August Christoph Hans Kurt Theodor Thilo Horst Freiherr Treusch von Buttlar-Brandenfels (2 September 1900 – 8 January 1990) was a German general during World War II, commonly referred to as von Treusch, but also as von Buttlar-Brandenfels.

+Life

+WWII

 In 1944, Treusch was Army Operations Chief (OKW Major-General); he played a major role in not releasing the Panzer reserves (Panzer Lehr and the 12th SS Division) which had been requested by Gerd von Rundstedt.
 Rundstedt was Generalfeldmarschall of the German army during the initial Normandy landings by Allied troops.

 He was briefly in command of the 11th Panzer Division of the Wehrmacht from April 1945 until the end of the war in May.